mirrorcult/tf2-discord/README.md

 First, *MAKE SURE* you have `python3` (3.7 preferred) and `pip` installed and in your system PATH.
 Visit the python website if you don't already have them installed and do it there.

+Next, and **very importantly**, go into your TF2 Launch Options by right-clicking on Team Fortress 2 in Steam, going to Properties, and clicking Set Launch Options.
+Then, add the launch option `-condebug`.
+This is integral to the program working, which is explained in `'Hows it Work?'` below.

 Next, depending on whether you're running Windows or Linux, run `install_windows.bat` (*AS ADMIN*) or `sudo ./install_linux.sh`.
 The installer will guide you through the process of installing TF2 Rich Presence.